Week 16. Wildcard Week

 Once there we can reset the origins one and two below

-3 sets the z origin it needs to be sitting approx 2 mm above the material.
+3 sets the z origin, it needs to be sitting approximately 2 mm above the material.
 We have some 2mm sheet we can place between the stock and the nozzle.
-Jog the Z height up and down using 1 and 2 on the key pad on the keyboard pg up and pg down will move in finer increments.
+Jog the Z height up and down using 1 and 2 on the key pad on the keyboard, pg up and pg down will move in finer increments.

-Once we have the origin set and the metal clamped in we can check the part is within the stock and the tool head does not touch at any point (this will block the nozzle and cause the garnet tube to pop out)
+Once we have the origin set, remove the 2mm sheet.
+Make sure the stock is clamped in place, we can check the part is within the stock and the tool head does not touch at any point (this will block the nozzle and cause the garnet tube to pop out)

 Right click on the begin machining button and click go to spot on path